-Pursuant to the rate covenants in the Project One Resolution, the General Resolution Projects Resolution, the CC Bond Resolution and the Vogtle Units 3&4 Bond Resolutions, MEAG Power is required to charge and collect rates, fees and other charges for the sale of the output, capacity, use or service of the project or projects financed thereunder so as to produce revenues sufficient in each calendar year, together with other available funds, to pay all costs relating to such project or projects for such year payable from revenues, including debt service on bonds issued under each such resolution and, in the case of the Vogtle Units 3&4 Projects, to the extent not otherwise provided for, all amounts payable by MEAG Power to the applicable Vogtle Units 3&4 Project Entity pursuant to the applicable Vogtle Units 3&4 Power Purchase Agreement (which include, without limitation, amounts necessary to enable the applicable Vogtle Units 3&4 Project Entity to pay all amounts owed by it, and fund all accounts or reserves required to be funded by it, pursuant to its DOE Loan Guarantee Agreement and all of its other Federal Loan Documents) during such year.
-See "SUMMARY OF PROJECT ONE RESOLUTION AND GENERAL RESOLUTION PROJECTS RESOLUTION - Rate Covenant" in APPENDIX G hereto, "SUMMARY OF COMBINED CYCLE PROJECT BOND RESOLUTION - Rate Covenant" in APPENDIX J hereto and "SUMMARY OF VOGTLE UNITS 3&4 BOND RESOLUTIONS - Rate Covenant" in APPENDIX N hereto.
-MEAG Power also has covenanted in the Telecommunications Bond Resolution that it will at all times charge, or cause to be charged, and collect rates, fees and other charges for the sale of the capacity, use or service of the Telecommunications Project as required to provide revenues at least sufficient in each calendar year, together with other available funds, for the payment during such calendar year of operating expenses, aggregate debt service on Telecommunications Bonds (if any) and all other charges or liens payable from such revenues.
+Pursuant to the rate covenants in the Project One Resolution, the General Resolution Projects Resolution, the CC Bond Resolution and the Vogtle Units 3&4 Bond Resolutions, MEAG Power is required to charge and collect rates, fees and other charges for the sale of the output, capacity, use or service of the project or projects financed thereunder so as to produce revenues sufficient in each calendar year, together with other available funds, to pay all costs relating to such project or projects for such year payable from revenues, including debt service on bonds issued under each such resolution and, in the case of the Vogtle Units 3&4 Projects, to the extent not otherwise provided for, all amounts payable by MEAG Power to the applicable Vogtle Units 3&4 Project Entity pursuant to the applicable Vogtle Units 3&4 Project Entity to pay all amounts necessary to enable the applicable Vogtle Units 3&4 Project Entity to pay all amounts owed by it, and fund all accounts or reserves required to be funded by it, pursuant to its DOE Loan Guarantee Agreement and all of its other Federal Loan Documents) during such year.
+See "SUMMARY OF PROJECT ONE RESOLUTION AND GENERAL RESOLUTION PROJECTS RESOLUTION - Rate Covenant" in APPENDIX F hereto, "SUMMARY OF COMBINED CYCLE PROJECT BOND RESOLUTION - Rate Covenant" in APPENDIX I hereto and "SUMMARY OF VOGTLE UNITS 3&4 BOND RESOLUTIONS - Rate Covenant" in APPENDIX M hereto.